sdevikar/cpp/alexander_stepaniv/lectures/lecture7/lecture7.md

 - The other thing that is not going to change throughout the execution, is the value of zero.
 So, it can also be "fixed" and internalized
 - The operation is also the same throughout the execution, so, that could be fixed as well

 We have a choice to use a class or a struct to embed the algorithm into an object.
-But in this case, since the class should actually have a private state (to iterate over the values), we will use class instead of a struct
+But in this case, since the class should actually have a private state (to iterate over the values), we will use class instead of a struct. ote that both class and struct can have public and private methods.
+In structs, the DEFAULT visibility is public.

 ```cpp